RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 1.md

 Vendor incapacity and unscaled are not meaningful terms in the context of cloud computing.

-### [important] Question # 108 - Which of the following is not a method for creating logical segmentation in a cloud data center?
+### Question # 108 - Which of the following is not a method for creating logical segmentation in a cloud data center?
 A. Virtual local area networks (VLANs)
 B. Network address translation (NAT)
 C. Bridging
 D. Hubs

 Answer: D.

 A hub is a (mostly archaic) network device that simply connects physical machines together; it cannot serve the purpose of network segmentation.

 All the other options are segmentation methods/tools.
 Option C may be perceived as a viable answer because bridges connect network segments (allowing a segmented network, but not really creating segmentation), but option D is a better choice for this question.

-### Question # 109 - According to (ISC)2, the lack/ambiguity of physical endpoints as individual network components in the cloud environment creates what kind of threat/concern?
+### Question # 109 - According to (ISC)2, the [lack/ambiguity of physical endpoints] as individual network components in the cloud environment creates what kind of threat/concern?
 A. The lack of defined endpoints makes it difficult to uniformly define, manage, and protect IT assets.
 B. Without physical endpoints, it is impossible to apply security controls to an environment.
 C. Without physical endpoints, it is impossible to track user activity.
 D. The lack of physical endpoints increases the opportunity for physical theft/damage.

 Answer: A.

 Knowing exactly where and what your assets are, from an IT security professional’s perspective, allows you to better apply uniform and ubiquitous governance and controls across the environment.
 Without these clear demarcations, that task becomes more difficult.